arp242/arp242.net/_posts/rms.md

   > the GPL.
   >
   > This did not make a positive impression on me; this was my first
-  > interactions with Richard directly and I remember thinking at the time,
+  > interaction with Richard directly and I remember thinking at the time,
   > "this guy is a little, you know, I'm not interesting in talking to him
   > because he's so challenging to work with."
   >